thefifthmatt/SoulsRandomizers/EldenRingRandomizer/README.md

 This could indicate two things: either `config_eldenring.toml` has not been edited with the right values, or the game has updated and so it no longer can use modded `regulation.bin` files meant for older versions of the game.
 If you're using a version of the randomizer from at least the latest game patch, then double-check Step 3a to make sure the config is correct.

+This issue may arise if merged mods are from an older version of the game, in which case those mods need to be updated.
+This can still work in some cases, by loading into the main menu without any mods installed and then quitting out, or sometimes by moving the current ER0000.sl2 and letting the game re-create it.

 *I loaded into the game and I keep seeing "?EventTextForMap?" or "Error: Mismatch between regulation.bin and other randomizer files".*

 This is a failsafe in the randomizer when it's not properly installed, meaning it only detected some of the files it needs.
 It can happen when the required game files are not kept together (please see the warning in Step 4: **do not manually copy and paste individual files**), or when files are copy-pasted on top of the randomizer, or when the randomizer is not at the top of the mod list in `config_eldenring.toml`.
 It can also happen when the game files are re-randomized without fully shutting down the game, in which case you should exit to desktop and re-launch the game.

-More rarely, it can indicate the above case where the randomizer version mismatches the game version.
+This can also indicate the case from "none of the items are random" where the randomizer version (or a merged regulation.bin mod) mismatches the game version.

 If the issue is due to partial installation, the best way to resolve this is to rerun the randomizer and let it output files to their intended locations, and remove any previous instances of copy-pasted files.
 If you want to use other file-based mods with the randomizer, follow the instructions for using the separate "mod" directory.
 With the exception of other file-based randomizers and installers, **the randomizer should always be the last-installed mod**.